-- Little to no rules regarding fishing practices, which encourage fishing fleets to bypass areas that do have regulations.
+- There are little to no rules regarding fishing practices, which encourages fishing fleets to bypass areas that do have regulations.
 This is the case in most international waters.

 - Problems with customs and importation clearance bodies where the provenance of fish is not questioned

-When the prices of fish rise, so does the need to get them illegally and the financial gains from IUU fishing searching for the creatures that go for high prices.
-For instance, estimating the cumulative money lost from IUU fishing of Patagonian toothfish was about $518million between the years 1996-2000.
+When fish prices rise, so do the need to get them illegally and the financial gains from IUU fishing, searching for the creatures that go for high prices.